unb-libraries/islandora_newspaper_import/README.md

-# Islandora Newspaper Issue Ingest
+# Islandora Newspaper Object Ingest
-This drush command leverages the Islandora Newspaper Solution pack to ingest newspaper issues into a fedora repository.
+This drush command leverages the Islandora Newspaper Solution Pack to ingest a newspaper issue object into a fedora commons repository.

 This development was based on a model originally written by Paul Pound at UPEI (https://github.com/roblib/scripts/blob/master/drush/drupal7/islandora_newspapers.drush.inc).